jeanwsr/mokit-doc-mdbook/src/index.md

 Tip: you can use the &#128269; tool in the left upper corner of this page to search the whole manual, or simply press `s` on your kerboard.

-Documentation source code can be found at [GitLab](https://gitlab.com/jeanwsr/mokit-doc-mdbook).